MauraSlavin/fitness/README.md

 ## User story
 Someone is more likely to follow good exercise habits if they can see their progress.

+## Technologies & Tools used
+    - MongoDB
+    - Mongoose
+    - Express
+    - jQuery
+    - Webmanifest (to make it a Progressive Web App)
+    - Html
+    - Bootstrap
+    - CSS

 ## Home page
 Allows users to see: